nocsagnauj/get_comics/README.md

 - Download the docker/Dockerfile
 - Build and run the docker
 - If you specify the volume bind, the local host directory has to be created before running the docker
+- You can pass environnement variables with the '-e' option
 \# docker build -t comics:test .
 \# docker run -it -v /tmp/comics:/tmp/comics_strips --name comics comics:test

 The docker creates an internal volume on '/tmp/comics_strips' where it is supposed to save the comics' strips.

-This directory has to be the same as in comics.ini
+This directory is stored in the environnement variable DEFAULT\_DEST\_ROOT\_PATH so it overrides the content in the comics.ini file

-Later on, when the comics.py will read the environnement variables, the destination directory in comics.ini would not be useful anymore